skolem-squares/skolem-squares.github.io/_posts/2024-04-19-skolem_puzzle.markdown

 </div>

 <div class="page-wrap2"><center>Rules:</center>
 1. Skolem Squares columns and rows must all be Skolem sequences.
+Each number has a partner in its row and column spaced apart by the number's value.

 2. A Skolem Square must contain each number from 1 to the largest which varies from puzzle to puzzle.